 If you’ve been virtuous all year and have confidence in that Christmas bonus then why not indulge in a luxury feast that will make a mark on your memory as much as it does on your tastebuds.

-What: Designed for wooing clients and colleagues, the extravagant thirteen course festive menu from the Kobe beef specialists at Engawa is available for a mere £235.
+What: Designed for wooing clients and colleagues, the extravagant thirteen course festive menu from the Kobe beef specialists at Engawa was available for a mere £235 last year.
 Cost aside, the unique gastronomic experience promises breath taking culinary prowess showcasing one of Japan’s most expensive and sought-after ingredients.
-Highlights include a Kobe sirloin steak with sea urchin, cheese and truffle cream sauce.
+Highlights might include a Kobe sirloin steak with sea urchin, cheese and truffle cream sauce.

 Where: 2 Ham Yard, W1D 7DT